OpenJML/openjml.github.io/tutorial/Postconditions.md

 ```

-Running `openjml -esc tutorial/T_ensures2.java` produces this output (and a non-zero exit code):
+Running `openjml --esc tutorial/T_ensures2.java` produces this output (and a non-zero exit code):
 ```
 {% include_relative T_ensures2.out %}
 ```

 The error message tells us that the specification and implementation are
 not consistent; in particular, the `ensures` clause on line 3 is not satisfied
-when the method exits on line 18.
+when the method exits on line 19.
 Some code inspection reveals that there
-is an error in the `if` condition on line 9: it should be `b > d` (as it is in example `T_ensures1.java` above).
+is an error in the `if` condition on line 19: it should be `b > d` (as it is in example `T_ensures1.java` above).
 This is the kind of cut&paste error that can be easy to miss during code inspection.

 OpenJML is able to provide more debugging information than just the error